When a number of major exchanges recently announced their decisions to delist Bitcoin SV, many questioned if exchanges have too much power.

-From a business point of view, the listing of any token is clearly a revenue driver, so any decision on delisting any asset has to be a considered and careful decision that needs to be transparent and accountable to users.
+From a business point of view, the listing of any token is clearly a revenue driver, so any decision on delisting assets must be considered carefully, in a transparent manner and accountability to users.

-Indeed, on the journey for digital asset trading to become mainstream, all exchanges need to have a mechanism for delisting assets that is considered fair, equitable and not damaging to any stakeholders.
+Indeed, on the way to seeing digital asset trading become mainstream, all exchanges need to have a mechanism for delisting assets that is considered fair, equitable and not damaging to any stakeholders.

 Exchanges delisting companies is not unusual in the traditional financial world

-Many of the world’s major stock exchanges including New York, London and Tokyo have a mechanism in place to delist companies.
+Many of the world’s major stock exchanges, including the NYSE, LSE, and HKEX have a mechanism in place to delist companies.
 The most common reasons for an exchange to delist a company is usually due to the failure of that company to meet the exchange’s minimum requirements for price, capitalization or liquidity.
 There are also more extreme cases linked to fraud or failure to file reports required by the exchange or regulators.

-Similar to traditional exchanges, digital asset exchanges also need to have a mechanism in place to delist assets.
+Similar to traditional exchanges, digital asset exchanges also need to have mechanisms in place to delist assets.

 AAX’s mechanism for token delisting